hoydbreton/Focus-Template/README.md

 Focus-Template
 ==============

-Template for Sketch reminding you what your goals are, remix however you wish.
+Template for Sketch reminding you what your goals are and the parameters around the task, remix however you wish.